pasoneko/AstroImageDetection/README.md

 2. Enable your HAL environment
 3. Run `finder.py` with the arguments specified below

+**Please Note:** This current fork utilizes a modified `reproject`.
+Compatability with unmodified `reproject` in addition to instructions on how to modify your own `reproject` instance will be added soon.

 ## Arguments for `finder.py`:
 ### Required arguments:
 - [ ] `-M`, `--map` : "Significance Map file in root format"